How Much Sleep Do Babies and Kids Need?

 There is some debate about how and whether the method of feeding affects a baby’s sleep.
 While some research has found more nighttime awakenings in babies who are breastfed, other studies have found little difference between sleep patterns of breastfed and formula-fed babies.

-Overall, because of documented health benefits apart from sleep, the AAP recommends exclusively breastfeeding for six months and then continuing with complementary breastfeeding for a year or more.
 Although not firmly established, there is some evidence that babies who are breastfed may have better sleep during their preschool years.
 More research is needed to understand the relationship between feeding and sleep in babies.

 What Can You Do if Your Baby Doesn’t Sleep Enough?